 Tips:

 ☆彡 Make sure you pick up an instruction sheet like the one in the photo.
 The instruction sheet comes in various languages.
-It gives you a brief idea of what to do during your experience as well as the cooking time of each type of ingredient.
+It gives you a brief idea of what to do during your experience and the cooking time for each ingredient type.

 ☆彡You will want to get the big steam pot if you have a lot of ingredients to cook.